pau-tomas/gb-studio-plugins/README.md

 ## Printer

-_Note:_ The embedded GB Studio emulator doesn't support for printing, so this event will always fail when tested there.
+_Note:_ The embedded GB Studio emulator doesn't have support for printing, this event will always fail when tested there.
 Use a real device or an emulator with printer support.

 ### Print Screen Background

-Prints the visible background of the current scene using GB Printer. **On Error:** A script to run if there's an error when trying to print.
+Prints the visible background of the current scene using GB Printer.
+In Color Mode the CPU will be set to Single-speed mode while the event is running.

+* **On Error:** A script to run if there's an error when trying to print.

 <img width="300" alt="Advanced Menu Layout" src="screenshots/print_scene_background.png"/>